Zevas1993/ElectricianApp/README.md

 - This maintains the full navigation structure for future development

 ### Kotlin Compatibility Fixes
-1. **Kotlin Version Downgrade**
+1. **Kotlin Version Update**
-   - Using version 1.7.0 for maximum compatibility with Android build tools
+   - Using version 1.8.22 for compatibility with Kotlin daemon and EnumEntries class
    - Explicitly declaring Kotlin version in root build.gradle

 2. **Dependency Resolution Strategy**